-You might have to look on job boards, on the company or recruiting agency website to find this information.
+You might have to look on job boards, company, or recruiting agency websites to find this information.
 Or you may need to call and ask the front desk for that info.

 It’s worth the effort so that you can be one of the few candidates that don’t address their cover letter with “To whom it may concern,” or “Dear Sir or Madam.”

 Choose Requirements that Match Your Experience